 Foul play suspected in disappearance of elderly couple from California nudist resort, police say

-As the search for an elderly couple who went missing from a Southern California nudist resort continues, police on Thursday said investigators have come across a person who may be potentially involved in their disappearance.
+As the search for an elderly couple who went missing from a Southern California nudist resort continues, police on Thursday said investigators have been told about someone who may have been involved in their disappearance.

-Daniel Menard, 79, and his wife, Stephanie Menard, 73, vanished from the Olive Dell Ranch nudist resort in the city of Redlands on Saturday at around 10 a.m., according to police.
+Daniel Menard, 79, and his wife, Stephanie Menard, 73, vanished from the Olive Dell Ranch nudist resort in San Bernardino County on Saturday at around 10 a.m., according to police.
 Their dog, a small white Shih Tzu named Cuddles, was with them.
-In the following days, friends have expressed concerns as police dispatched search dogs and a San Bernardino County Sheriff's Office helicopter to aid in the search.
+In the following days, friends have expressed concern as police dispatched dogs and a sheriff's office helicopter to aid in the search.

-On Thursday, Redlands police said there is potential that foul play was involved.
-However, the person of interest has not been identified by authorities.

 "We suspect that there may have been foul play," Carl Baker, a spokesman for the city of Redlands and Redlands Police Department, told reporters during a brief news conference Thursday afternoon.